What Christians need to know about living in Japan

 valentine's day

-In Japan, it has become a well-established day for women to give chocolates to men to express their feelings.
+In Japan, it has become established as "a day when women give chocolate to men to express their feelings."

-However, what makes it unique is that it is accepted as a commercial and cultural event rather than a religious one.
+However, its distinguishing feature is that it is accepted not as a religious event, but as a commercial and cultural event.

 History of Christianity in Japan